 And I get it!
 However, today I’m going to tell you my story and why I took the advice to brand myself.
-For my freelance business, getting focused has not only brought in more paying work but the kind of writing I love to do.
+For my freelance business, focusing both brought in more paying work and the kind of writing I love to do.
 Amazing.
 Want to know more?
 Read on.

 I got into freelance writing in a roundabout way.
 Sort of.
 When I was finishing my journalism degree I pitched stories all over the place, trying to get enough legitimate and varying clippings to be considered employable post graduation.
 But once my portfolio was in good shape I stopped pitching articles and settled into blogging on my personal site instead.

 After blogging for a while I began receiving emails requesting collaborations or offering sponsored post opportunities.
-And I was so flattered.
+How flattering!
 Also surprised.
 I didn’t have any reason not to work with these people, companies, and brands so I did a variety of guest posts, sponsored posts, media events and promotional activities.
 Lots of them over the years.
 And I enjoyed doing them, they gave me interesting experiences, allowed me to try new products, and I was able to meet a lot of interesting people.

 For the most part, I was happy with my site.
 I wasn’t trying to make money so anything that came in was a plus.